joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_terminal|image]

+### Cooling and power

+Each TA4 Collider magnet must also be supplied with electricity (as shown on the right in the plan) and with Isobutane for cooling:

+- The connection for the power is on the top of the magnet.
+- The connection for the cooling is on the front of the magnet.
+- A TA4 pump and a TA4 tank with at least 250 units of isobutane are also required to cool the entire system.
+- The system also requires a lot of electricity.
+It therefore makes sense to have your own power supply with at least 145 ku.

+[techage_collider_plan2|plan]

 ### Construction

-In addition to the building blocks, the following is required for the collider:

-- electricity (145 ku)
-- TA4 tank with at least 250 units of isobutane

 The following sequence is recommended when setting up the collider: